 California

-The state of California features over 80 public retirement systems, from smaller city and county employee and teacher retirement plans to University of California Retirement System as well as the California Public Employees' Retirement System (CalPERS) and the California State Teachers' Retirement System (CalSTRS), the largest and second-largest public retirement systems in the nation, respectively.
-CalPERS held more than $450 billion in assets as of January 1, 2022, and CalSTRS assets exceeded $300 billion.
+The state of California features over 80 public retirement systems, which includes three statewide systems: the California Public Employees Retirement System, the California State Teachers’ Retirement System (the largest and second-largest public retirement systems in the nation) and the University of California Retirement System.
 CalPERS administers pension benefits for employees of the state, 37 counties, and more than 1,500 other political subdivisions including school districts.
 CalSTRS provides pension benefits for certificated public school teachers and employees of community colleges.

 Other large public retirement systems in California include the Orange County Employee Retirement System (OCERS), the San Diego County Employees' Retirement Association (SDCERA), the Los Angeles County Employees Retirement Association (LACERA), the San Francisco City & County Retirement System (SFERS), and the Los Angeles City Employees Retirement System (LACERS).